 You can’t go wrong with Crockpot Brown Sugar Ham for the holiday dinner.
 Tender ham that has a brown sugar glaze along with pineapple and a touch of dijon mustard.

 You can make the entire holiday dinner in slow cookers!
-I make mashed potatoes, green bean casserole, and cranberry sauce in my extra slow cookers.
-If you are looking for a different flavored ham, try my maple dijon ham!
+I make slow cooker mashed potatoes, slow cooker green bean casserole, and slow cooker cranberry sauce in my extra slow cookers.
+If you are looking for a different flavored ham, try my slow cooker maple dijon ham!

 Why Make Brown Sugar Ham?